ghc/ghc/docs/users_guide/exts/template_haskell.rst

    includes all top-level definitions down to but not including the first top-level declaration splice.

+   Each group is compiled just like a separately compiled module.
+That is:

+   - Later groups can "see" declarations, and instance declarations, from earlier groups;

+   - But earlier groups cannot "see" declarations, or instance declarations, from later groups.

    Each declaration group is mutually recursive only within the group.
    Declaration groups can refer to definitions within previous groups, but not later ones.